autowarefoundation/autoware/planning/behavior_path_planner/behavior_path_planner_avoidance-design.md

 - Similar gradient removal: Connect two shift points with a straight line, and remove the shift points in between if their shift amount is in the vicinity of the straight line.
 - Remove momentary returns: For shift points that reduce the avoidance width (for going back to the center line), if there is enough long distance in the longitudinal direction, remove them.

-#### Computing shift length (available as of develop/v0.25.0)
+#### Computing shift length

-**Note**: This feature is available as of develop/`v0.25.0`.

-The shift length is set as a constant value before the feature is implemented (develop/`v0.24.0` and below).
+The shift length is set as a constant value before the feature is implemented.
 Setting the shift length like this will cause the module to generate an avoidance path regardless of actual environmental properties.
 For example, the path might exceed the actual road boundary or go towards a wall.
 Therefore, to address this limitation, in addition to [how to decide the target obstacle](#how-to-decide-the-target-obstacles), the upgraded module also takes into account the following additional element

 - The obstacles' current lane and position.
 - The road shoulder with reference to the direction to avoid.